jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wand, rare (requires attunement by a spellcaster)

 This wand has 7 charges.
 While holding it, you can use an action to expend 1 of its charges to cause a thin blue ray to streak from the tip toward a creature you can see within 60 feet of you.
-The target must succeed on a DC 15 Constitution saving throw or be [[paralyzed]] for 1 minute.
+The target must succeed on a DC 15 Constitution saving throw or be [[Paralyzed]] for 1 minute.
 At the end of each of the target’s turns, it can repeat the saving throw, ending the effect on itself on a success.

 The wand regains 1d6 + 1 expended charges daily at dawn.
 If you expend the wand’s last charge, roll a d20.
 On a 1, the wand crumbles into ashes and is destroyed.